iconara/athena-guide-content/about.md

+---
+title: About the Athena Guide
+---
+# About the Athena Guide

 This guide is written by me, [Theo Tolv](https://iconara.net/).
 I've been using Athena since its launch in 2016, and been a constant annoyance to the Athena service team for most of that time.

 After answering over a hundred [questions tagged `amazon-athena`][1] on Stack Overflow, I felt that there needed to be a place where the questions that come up again and can be answered.
 This guide is meant to cover the most frequently asked questions, and more.